College Parties and Eating Disorders: A Troublesome Combination

 Eating Disorder Risk Factors at College Parties

-Furthermore, a high prevalence of eating disorder symptoms, such as dietary restraint, binge eating, and purging has been noted among US college students.
-And those behaviors may be on the rise, with one study finding a 13% increase in the risk of developing an eating disorder in college between 2013 and 2021.
-[2, 3]
+Furthermore, a high prevalence of eating disorder symptoms, such as dietary restraint, binge eating, and purging, has been noted among US college students.
+And those behaviors may be on the rise, with one study finding a 13% increase in the risk of developing an eating disorder in college between 2013 and 2021.2,3

 Peer Pressure

-Feeling pressured to participate in parties may not directly cause eating disorders, but it could cause someone to drink more or more often than they normally would, which could increase their odds of participating in disordered eating behavior.
+Feeling pressured to participate in parties may not directly cause eating disorders, but it could cause someone to drink more or more often than they usually would, which could increase their odds of participating in disordered eating behavior.

 Outside pressure to participate in these events could also be particularly hard for those in eating disorder recovery, who may already be triggered by large social gatherings or otherwise be struggling to maintain a healthier lifestyle.